kgateway-dev/kgateway/docs/content/installation/advanced_configuration/wasm.md

               - mountPath: /wasm-filters
                 name: wasm-filters
       ```
-   3. In the `spec.template.spec` section, add the following init container stanza to refer to the Wasm image that you just built as well as mount the volume.
+   4. In the `spec.template.spec` section, add the following init container stanza, which refers to the Wasm image that you just built and mounts the volume.
       ```yaml
             initContainers:
             - name: wasm-image